Permanent Clock

 I set out to use the timing constraints of the chips in my build’s critical path at 4.5V and 25 degrees Celsius.
 However, some of the datasheets for the chips I used provide switching information only for 5V.

-The HIGH phase of the clock is just to latch data prepared during the LOW phase; therefore the critical path for the HIGH phase is pretty straightforward: It is the chip with longest $t_{pcq}$ latched during the HIGH phase.
+The HIGH phase of the clock just latches data prepared during the LOW phase.
+Therefore, the critical path for the HIGH phase is the chip with the longest $t_{pcq}$ latched during this phase.
 The register with the highest $t_{pcq}$ is the 74HCT194 shift reg, with a $t_{pcq}$ max of 37ns.

-The LOW phase on the other hand has a critical path depending on my instructions implementation.
-More specifically, the micro operation in all instructions that requires the most time to be completed.
+The LOW phase, on the other hand, has a critical path that depends on my instructions implementation.
+More specifically, it is the micro-operation across all instructions that requires the most time to complete.

 The micro operations that take the most time are those that must:

-Going by the max propagation delay of the chips I’ve used; the enable signal of the RAM’s bus transceiver arrives to the transceiver $1ns$ after the RAM content is presented to input of the transceiver.
+Based on the max propagation delays of the chips I’ve used, the RAM’s bus transceiver enable signal arrives $1ns$ after the RAM content reaches the transceiver’s input.

-Below are the time delays for every elements on the low phase’s critical path(Excluding the AND gates and the RAM chip):
+Below are the delays for the elements on the LOW-phase critical path:

 74HCT161 Counter